 It’s no secret that there are plenty of people out there who love to tinker with their vehicles original look and performance.
 From tuning the car to improve usability and performance to adding new features that change the overall aesthetic of a car, there’s a huge range of car modifications that owners make to customise their vehicles.
 Putting your own stamp on a car is a good way to make it stand out from the crowd, and express a little of your personality through the design and feature modifications you choose to make.
 However in most cases, the owner will eventually choose to sell their vehicle, meaning each of the modifications made to the car will likely still be in place when it comes time to sell.
 So, how do these customised cars fair during a resale?
+Does debadging a car affect car value?
 Will the modifications add extra interest and value, or simply put buyers off altogether?

 All our cars that qualify for it are sold with an AA Inspection Report.
 Obviously, those that are clear on this report tend to be mechanically sound and this increases the resale value.
 It gives the buyer confidence in the car.

 Cars that are modified normally have flags/black marks on this report as the AA have to test under strict guidelines.
 You often find that with engine induction kits/remaps, suspension lowering and bigger wheels for example, that although they may have been modified professionally it changes the car as a whole, and therefore the AA can’t (and in most cases won’t) guarantee under the report and highlight their findings.